Characters and encoding

 - Mac OS X provides a graphical palette of Unicode characters.

-If a character proves particularly difficult to source (for example, the romaji O-micron) try using its character entity, displaying the result in a browser, then copying and pasting the character from the browser back into the source.
-(A good idea in such cases to leave the character entity embedded as a comment.)
+If a character proves particularly difficult to source (for example, the romaji O-micron), try using its character entity, displaying the result in a browser, then copying and pasting the character from the browser back into the source.
+(It is a good idea in such cases to leave the character entity embedded as a comment.)